radiodee1/chat-bert/gpt/src/README.md

 # LLAMA MODEL

 LLAMA is from Meta.
 You need a token from them to run a LLAMA model.
+This code is supposed to work with Mystic Pipeline, and therefore needs a token from them as well.
+Tokens are stored in the host `.bashrc` file.
+The Meta token is called `LLAMA_META` and the pipeline token is called `LLAMA_PIPELINE`.